Up to 50% off sofas & mattresses — limited‑time deals.

 Lifestyle Reality Check: Choose a Color You Can Live With

-This is where a lot of “perfect on Pinterest” decisions fall apart.
+This is where a lot of good-looking choices become bad daily choices.

 If you have pets

-• Dark fur on a light sofa (and light fur on a dark sofa) will always show.
+• Dark fur on a light sofa and light fur on a dark sofa will both show.

-• If claws are a concern, tighter weaves tend to snag less than loose, looped textures.
+• If claw snags are a concern, tighter weaves usually behave better than loose, looped textures.

 If you have kids or frequent guests

-Mid-value tones are usually the easiest to live with because they don’t spotlight every smudge.
-If you love light upholstery, build in safeguards: washable covers, stain-resistant fabrics, and a realistic plan for cleaning.
+Mid-value tones are usually the easiest to live with because they do not advertise every smudge.
+If you love a pale sofa, build in some protection: washable covers, stain-resistant upholstery, or a pet-friendly sofa fabric that is easier to clean.

 If your room gets strong sun

-• a slightly muted version of the color you want
+• Choose a slightly softer version of the color you want.

 A Practical At-Home Process for Picking the Right Sofa Color